Skip to content

 Merge

 We will now merge the two epoched files we have generated until now and continue working on the merged file.
-Select the Merge command from the “Other” drop-down menu.
-In the selection window that comes up click on dbespm8_SPM_CTF_MEG_example_faces1_3D.mat and dbespm8_SPM_CTF_MEG_example_faces2_3D.mat.
-Press “done”.
-Answer “Leave as they are” to “What to do with condition labels?”.
-A new dataset will be generated called cdbespm8_SPM_CTF_MEG_example_faces1_3D.{mat,dat}.
+Select Preprocessing Merge.
+The merging is done similarly to what is described above for EEG.
+A new dataset will be generated called cdbspmeeg_SPM_CTF_MEG_example_faces1_3D.{mat,dat}.

 Reading and preprocessing data using Fieldtrip

-Yet another even more flexible way to pre-process data in SPM8 is to use the Fieldtrip toolbox (http://www.ru.nl/neuroimaging/fieldtrip/) that is distributed with SPM.
-All the pre-processing steps we have done until now can also be done in Fieldtrip and the result can then be converted to SPM8 dataset.
+Yet another even more flexible way to pre-process data in SPM is to use the Fieldtrip toolbox that is distributed with SPM.
+All the pre-processing steps we have done until now can also be done in Fieldtrip and the result can then be converted to SPM dataset.
 An example script for doing so can be found in the man\(\backslash\)example_scripts\(\backslash\)spm_ft_multimodal_preprocessing.m.
 The script will generate a merged dataset and save it under the name ft_SPM_CTF_MEG_example_faces1_3D.{mat,dat}.
 The rest of the analysis can then be done as below.
 This option is more suitable for expert users well familiar with Matlab.
-Note that in the script ft_ prefix is added to the names of all Fieldtrip functions.
-This is a way specific to SPM8 to call the functions from Fieldtrip version included in SPM distribution and located under external\(\backslash\)fieldtrip.

 Prepare